NATIONAL MOLE DAY

 Share your knowledge using #NationalMoleDay to post on social media.

-An article in The Science Teacher in the early 1980s created National Mole Day.
-Prairie du Chien, a Wisconsin High School chemistry teacher, became inspired by the article and founded the National Mole Day Foundation on May 15, 1991.
+An article in The Science Teacher in the early 1980s sparked National Mole Day.
+A chemistry teacher at Prairie du Chien Senior High School became inspired by the article and founded the National Mole Day Foundation on May 15, 1991.